These things can make school especially hard. But there are ways to help your child have an easier time in class.

 Talk With Teachers

-Meet to talk about your child's needs and goals, and see what they can do to help him in class.
-This might include letting him sit in the front row and away from doors and windows.
-That can help him avoid distractions and stay focused.
-The teacher also can better see if he needs a little help.
+Meet to talk about your child's needs and goals, and see what they can do to help them in class.
+This might include letting them sit in the front row and away from doors and windows.
+That can help them avoid distractions and stay focused.
+The teacher also can better see if they need a little help.

 A good way to support your child is to create a routine for when they're home:

-Have him do his homework as close to the same time every day as possible.
+Have them do their homework as close to the same time every day as possible.
 Set up a special place to do it, too.
-Let him take breaks every 10 to 20 minutes so he can move around.
+Let them take break every 10 to 20 minutes so theycan move around.
 Make sure these breaks don't involve screens like those on a TV or phone.

-Your child is also likely to focus better at school and at home if he has times -- before and after school -- when he can be active.
+Your child is also likely to focus better at school and at home if they have times -- before and after school -- when they can be active.

-This can also help him get better sleep, which can help with focus and behavior.
+This can also help them get better sleep, which can help with focus and behavior.